iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part2.md

    > </small>

-   While the latent variables themselves won't give us direct insight in the machine's health status, they do provide the foundation for estimating how far the the machine's current behaviour deviates from its normal operating point.
+   While the latent variables themselves won't give us direct insight in the machine's health status, they do provide the foundation to **estimate how far the the machine's current behaviour deviates from its normal operating point**.
 The normal state is defined by a cluster of complex patterns captured from the thousands of measurements during the training phase.

    <img
      src="{{ site.baseurl }}/assets/images/vibration-t-sne.svg"